kaedroho/rusticsearch/README.md

 ## Status

-Rusticsearch is in initial research/development phase.
-It currently supports the basic indexing/retrieval APIs but currently lacks persistence and lots of other things.
+Rusticsearch is in its initial research/development phase.
+It currently supports basic indexing and retrieval but lacks persistence and many other things.

 See the [roadmap](https://github.com/kaedroho/rusticsearch/wiki/Initial-development-roadmap) for a list of things being worked on at the moment.

 ## Running it

-It currently only compiles on Rust nightly.
+Rusticsearch currently only compiles on Rust nightly.
 This can either be [downloaded from the Rust website](https://www.rust-lang.org/en-US/downloads.html) or you could use [rustup](https://github.com/rust-lang-nursery/rustup.rs) (beta).

-Once rust is installed, check out the repo and run ``cargo run``:
+Once Rust is installed, clone the repo and run ``cargo run``:

 ```
 git clone git@github.com:kaedroho/rusticsearch.git